Benefits of human growth hormone

-Sugar and refined carbs can harm the ability of your body to produce growth hormone.
+Sugar and refined carbs can harm the ability of your body to produce growth hormones.
 These elevate the level of insulin in the body.
 You might wonder what that has to do with the amount of growth hormone in the body.
-An inverse relationship has been observed between insulin and growth hormone levels – one rises, the other falls.
+An inverse relationship has been observed between insulin and growth hormone levels – when one rises, the other falls.
 Studies have shown that diabetic individuals typically have significantly lower growth hormone amounts than non-diabetics.

 Avoid eating close to bedtime

-Engage in high intensity exercise
+Engage in high-intensity exercise